Gros plan d'un espresso avec une créma dorée parfaite dans une tasse blanche

 The science behind the foam

 Crema is an emulsion of carbon dioxide, essential oils, and water that forms during espresso extraction under high pressure.
-When hot water passes through the coffee grounds at 9 bars of pressure, it releases the CO2 trapped in the roasted beans and emulsifies it with the aromatic oils of the coffee.
+When hot water passes through the grind at 9 bars of pressure, it releases the CO2 trapped in the roasted bean and emulsifies it with the coffee's aromatic oils.

-The result is this golden, dense, and persistent layer that floats on the espresso and concentrates a large part of its aromas.
+The result is this golden, dense, and persistent layer that floats on the espresso and concentrates much of its aromas.
 Crema is to espresso what the nose is to wine: the first aromatic impression, and often the most revealing.

 Read the espresso before drinking it